silaspe/maths/docs/rand.md

 .

-I hope you have a good Thursday! only $1$ week until Hollow Knight Silksong and today I am going to audit Dr. Katz's class!
+I hope you have a good Thursday! only $1$ week until Hollow Knight Silksong and today I am going to audit Dr. Katz's class again!

+.

+I hope you have a good Friday!